Tell Tale Heart Figurative Language

 1. Simile and Metaphor: Painting Vivid Pictures of Madness

 Poe masterfully employs simile and metaphor to create vivid imagery and convey the narrator's increasingly fractured mental state.
 The frequent use of similes allows the reader to grasp the intensity of the narrator's emotions and sensory experiences.
-For example, his description of the old man's eye as "a vulture's eye" uses a simile to instantly convey a sense of impending doom and unnatural malevolence.
+Take this: his description of the old man's eye as "a vulture's eye" uses a simile to instantly convey a sense of impending doom and unnatural malevolence.
 The comparison to a vulture, a bird of prey associated with death and decay, effectively foreshadows the gruesome act to come.

 2. Personification: Giving Life to Fear and the Unseen